DistributedWeb/ddrive-daemon/README.md

 Stop the daemon.

 ### Importing/Exporting
-If you're on a system that doesn't support FUSE, or you just don't want to bother with it, the CLI provides the `import` and `export` commands for moving files in and out of Hyperdrives.
+If you're on a system that doesn't support FUSE, or you just don't want to bother with it, the CLI provides the `import` and `export` commands for moving files in and out of dDrives.

 #### Importing
-To import a directory into a new DDrive, you can run `import` without specifying a key:
+To import a directory into a new dDrive, you can run `import` without specifying a key:
 ```
 ❯ ddrive import ./path/to/directory
 Importing path/to/directory into aae4f36bd0b1a7a8bf68aa0bdd0b93997fd8ff053f4a3e816cb629210aa17737 (Ctrl+c to exit)...